 I am a human, being human, most days.
-I am, a wife, mother, chef, yoga instructor, and a teacher.
+I am, a wife, mother, grandmother, yoga instructor, and teacher.
 I ebb and flow with each moment in my life.
 I deeply connect to who I am and I experience this crazy world through these crazy eyes.
 The picture really sums me up.
 I am an optimist.
 I have been long wandering at times, but I have never truly been lost because I am always where I need to be.

-The Art of Teaching
+The Art of Learning

 If you have an interest, here is the link to my blog on education Mrs. E’s TOOL.
 Right now I am blogging on digital communities in education.
-There’s some cool information, I am learning a lot as I progress.

 I have been practicing yoga since 1992.
 I began as a yoga student in Miami under the tutelage of Bobbie Goldan, a student of B.K.S.
 Iyengar.
 I began my journey like so many others, in pain.
 I was diagnosed with Chronic Fatigue and Fibromyalgia and to add insult to injury I was squashed under my husband’s horse in a spectacular accident, leaving she & me with permanent damage.
 As a once competitive athlete, I was really struggling with my new pain-filled body.
 As an academic, I struggled with a fugue filled mind and waded through the nebulous of a once clear thought process to teach subjects I had known so well.
 As a human being, I mourned a once vibrant life with a saddened spirit and aching heart.
 Yoga was my last resort.

 My yoga has changed and mellowed over the years.
 I will be 57 this year and have had to honor my body in that process.
 My yoga is a little more Yin than Yang some days and I am cool with that.
 I can still balance, invert, and sweat my way through even the most physical of classes, but really, who wants to do that anymore?
 I might just have to agree with my friend who told me your yoga is different but its importance will continue to be better and more meaningful every year.